jiko/stopabadcure/_posts/2013-09-25-the-august-ambush.md

 The proponents probably will spend close to $2 million on a TV-heavy campaign.

-Don't let yourself be fooled, fellow Jackson Countians; let's fight our way out of this ambush.
+Don't let 'em fool you, fellow Jackson Countians; let's fight our way out of this ambush.